 Francis Bacon: Dedication to the King, The Great Instauration – 1620

-In the statement quoted above, as translated by Basil Montague from Francis Bacon's Latin 'Dedication to King James' prefacing Instauratio Magna (and Novum Organum), Bacon says that the light that he has held up will be seen centuries after he is dead (he died in 1626), which suggests two things: either that it will be seen for many centuries, or that it won’t be seen until after many centuries are past.
+In the quote heading this web-page, Bacon says that the light that he has held up will be seen centuries after he is dead (he died in 1626), which suggests two things: either that it will be seen for many centuries, or that it won’t be seen until after many centuries are past.
 (Bacon is a master of ambiguity.)
 In his list Bacon specifically includes temples, tombs, theatres, and foundations and institutions of orders and fraternities for nobility, enterprise and obedience.
 Why is this?
 What is he referring to?
-The answers probably refer to the fact that Bacon was involved in the mysteries and designed his Great Instauration accordingly.
-He believed that we should apply our knowledge to charitable purposes only; that we can only discover and know the higher laws of nature by acting charitably, as the ultimate law of the universe is Love, which he explains is love in action—"the work that God works from beginning to end".
+The answers refer to the fact that Bacon was involved in the mysteries and designed his Great Instauration accordingly.
+He believed that we should apply our knowledge to charitable purposes only; that we can only discover and know the higher laws of nature by acting charitably, as the ultimate law of the universe is Love, which he explains is love in action—"the work that God works from the beginning to the end".
 1 In two memorable statements he says: –

 "In sum, I would advise all in general, that they would take into serious consideration the true and genuine ends of knowledge; that they seek it not either for pleasure, or contention, or contempt of others, or for profit, or fame, or for honour and promotion, or such like adulterate or inferior ends; but for the merit and emolument of life; and that they regulate and perfect the same in charity."
 2